Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 With [Cartão Protegido](https://braspag.github.io//en/manual/cartao-protegido-api-rest), you can safely save your client's credit card in accordance with the PCI standards.
 The card information is saved as a token (excluding the card CVV), making transaction process easier by replacing its data in a future transaction from the same buyer, while keeping the integrity of the saved cards.

-<aside class="warning">ATTENTION!
-For safety reasons, it's only possible to save cards that pass the Luhn Algorithm checksum formula, also known as "mod10".</aside>
+<aside class="warning">ATTENTION: For safety reasons, it's only possible to save cards that pass the Luhn Algorithm checksum formula, also known as "mod10".</aside>

 In addition to generating a card token, you can associate a name (identifier in text format) with the saved card.
 This identifier will be the `Alias`.